-Sireum is available as pre-built binaries/installers or from source.
+Sireum can be retrieved using installers or from source.
 The main advantage of using the source distribution is that updates can be done incrementally while the binary distribution requires complete re-installation.
 On the other hand, source distribution requires more setup.
-As Sireum is currently in its early active development phase, it is highly recommended to use the source distribution.
+The source distribution should be used by Sireum developers and code contributors, while users are recommended to use the installer scripts.

 Download